snowball-lv/pgen/README.md

 The command line expects you to provide a file defining your grammar.
 The synax isn't [yacc](https://en.wikipedia.org/wiki/Yacc) compatible, but should be intuitive, sorry!

-[Here's](./tests/exp.g) an example of a valid grammar file:
+[Here's](./tests/exp.g) an example of a simple grammar file:
 ```
 # single-line comments

 # if start sym not specified - lhs of the first rule is used
 %start S

-# declare all your terminals that aren't quoted string literals
+# declare all your terminals
 # undeclared symbols are assumed to be non-terminals
 %term NUM
+%term PLUS

+# terminals can have string aliases (you still have to tokenize them yourself)
+%term MINUS "-"
+%term LPAREN "("
+%term RPAREN ")"

 S -> exp;

-exp -> exp "+" NUM
+exp -> exp PLUS NUM
      | exp "-" NUM
      | NUM;

 exp -> "(" exp ")";
 ```
+If you want to generate a parser and not just inspect your grammar - you'll have to define a few more things.
+Check out [this](./tests/expp.g) example for a comprehensive grammar file.
 ```
 Usage: pgen [flags] file.g
     -h          print this message and exit